CBCF Executive Order Tracker

 Introduction

-At the Congressional Black Caucus Foundation (CBCF), we are closely monitoring a series of executive orders issued by the Trump Administration that we believe will have profound implications for Black Americans.
-These orders target critical areas such as economic opportunity, education, criminal justice, health equity, and civil rights protections.
-We have selected these executive orders because they pose serious threats to the progress and well-being of Black communities, risk exacerbating systemic inequities, and will undermine hard-won gains.
+At the Congressional Black Caucus Foundation (CBCF), we are closely monitoring a series of executive orders and presidential actions issued by the Trump Administration that we believe will have profound implications for Black Americans.
+These directives target critical areas such as economic opportunity, education, criminal justice, health equity, and civil rights protections.
+We have selected these executive actions because they pose serious threats to the progress and well-being of Black communities, risk exacerbating systemic inequities, and could undermine hard-won gains.

-Our Executive Order Tracker provides detailed information on each executive order’s legal status, an in-depth analysis of their impact on Black communities, and highlights responses from Congressional Black Caucus (CBC) members, including statements on the threats the executive orders pose and actions that maintain crucial checks and balances on presidential power.
-Our goal is to keep the public informed about the decisions shaping our nation and to empower them with the knowledge needed to advocate for justice and equity.
+Our Executive Order Tracker provides detailed information on each executive action’s legal status, an in-depth analysis of their impact on Black communities, and highlights responses from Congressional Black Caucus (CBC) members, including statements on the threats these directives pose and actions that maintain crucial checks and balances on presidential power.

-Stay informed and engaged as we monitor these pivotal orders and their consequences for Black Americans.
+Stay informed and engaged as we monitor these pivotal executive actions and their consequences for Black Americans.

 How to Use the Tracker

-Use the checkboxes to filter executive orders by topic or government agency.
+Use the checkboxes to filter executive actions by topic or government agency.
 Click Reset to clear all selections or Check All to view every order we are tracking.
-Entries are listed with the most recent executive order at the top.
+Entries are listed with the most recent executive action at the top.

-Click on an executive order’s name to access the fact sheet, which includes policy changes in the order, agencies responsible for enforcement, a detailed analysis of the impact on Black Americans, and select responses from Congressional Black Caucus members.
+Click on an executive action’s name to access the fact sheet, which includes policy changes, agencies responsible for enforcement, a detailed analysis of the impact on Black Americans, and select responses from Congressional Black Caucus members.

 The tracker is updated weekly.